ewired/gjs-guide/docs/guides/gio/dbus.md

 }
 ```

+When a property is set by a client of your service, the setter will be passed
+the return value of [`GLib.Variant.deepUnpack()`][gjs-deepunpack].
+When a client
+requests the value of a property, the getter may return either a native value
+(e.g. `'a string'`) or a `GLib.Variant` that matches the expected signature.

 Note that the object returned by `Gio.DBusExportedObject.wrapJSObject()` and the
 class instance are separate.
 The class definition above expects that the D-Bus
 object has been assigned to `this._impl`, so that it can emit property changes